 The expression glaçâsi il sanc means to have one’s blood freeze over (in fear).
-For example, from the GDBtf: a sintî ciertis notiziis si glace il sanc (hearing certain news makes one’s blood freeze over; that is, hearing some news sends a chill down your spine; ciert, certain; la notizie, [piece of] news).
+Example: a sintî ciertis notiziis si glace il sanc (hearing certain news makes one’s blood freeze over; that is, hearing some news sends a chill down your spine; ciert, certain; la notizie, [piece of] news).
 In verse 8, you read: Jacop al cjapà un grant spavent (Jacob took a great fright) e si sintì a glaçâ il sanc (and he felt his blood freeze over).
 Sintîsi means to feel; for example: sintîsi strac (to feel tired), sintîsi conturbât (to feel distressed).
 In si sintì a glaçâ il sanc, you will note the use of a following sintîsi; you will also note that the si of sintîsi has allowed for the si of glacâsi to not be expressed.

-From these next four verses, learn or review the following Friulian usages: ordenâ (to order, to command), la patrie (fatherland, homeland), dâ une man (to help, to assist, to lend a hand), mertâ (to deserve; also expressed as meretâ), il plasê (favour), il bonvolê (goodwill, consideration), il baston (staff, cane), jessi in grât di fâ (to be able to do), vê pôre di (to be afraid of), fruçâ (to destroy, to kill), dutun cun (along with), pûr (used in the sense of even here; tu âs pûr dit, you have even said), colmâ di (to fill with), il benefizi (benefit, advantage; also expressed as il benefici), un sore chel altri (one after another; literally, one upon the other), il savalon (sand), il mâr (sea), contâ (to count).
+From these next four verses, learn or review the following Friulian usages: ordenâ (to order, to command), la patrie (fatherland, homeland), dâ une man (to help, to assist, to lend a hand), mertâ (to deserve; also expressed as meretâ), il plasê (favour), il bonvolê (goodwill, consideration), il baston (staff, cane), jessi in grât di fâ (to be able to do), vê pôre di (to be afraid of), fruçâ (to strike down, to destroy), dutun cun (along with), pûr (used in the sense of even here; tu âs pûr dit, you have even said), colmâ di (to fill with), il benefizi (benefit, advantage; also expressed as il benefici), un sore chel altri (one after another; literally, one upon the other), il savalon (sand), il mâr (sea), contâ (to count).
 Names: il Gjordan (Jordan).

 The verb mertâ (or meretâ) means to deserve.
 In verse 11, you read: no mi merti ducj i plasês (I do not deserve all the favours) e dut il bonvolê (and all the goodwill) che tu âs vût pal to famei (that you have had for your servant).
 You see that mertâ is used reflexively here (no mi merti), which is also possible.
-More examples of this verb from the GDBtf include: meretâ la promozion (to deserve the promotion), al à dimostrât di meretâ fiducie (he has proven to be worthy of trust; literally, he has proven to deserve trust; dimostrâ, to show, to prove; la fiducie, trust), nol meretave di lâ a finîle cussì (he did not deserve to end up like that).
+More examples of this verb include: meretâ la promozion (to deserve the promotion), al à dimostrât di meretâ fiducie (he has proven to be worthy of trust; literally, he has proven to deserve trust; dimostrâ, to show, to prove; la fiducie, trust), nol meretave di lâ a finîle cussì (he did not deserve to end up like that).

 che al vegni